-There are some free tours in Delhi, which covers all the major attractions of the city.
+There are some free tours in Delhi, which cover all the major attractions of the city.
 They come as half-day and full-day tours and are a great way to explore free of cost.
-The good part is they are usually conducted by locals who guide you.
+The best part is that locals conduct them.
 Paid walking tours aren’t very expensive as well, so go for them to utilize your time effectively while in Delhi.
 Check the solo travel section below to see the details on these walking tours.

 These days hostels also arrange group tours/package tours, some of which are worth trying since they are either good or economical or both.

 Avoid going to travel agents to book travel tickets or accommodations since you’ll most likely end up paying more than the actual price.
 Accommodations can be completely booked online, and the same goes for intercity bus/train tickets.